Our Search For The Best Camping Chef Knife

 The Off-Grid Grizzly slices like a high end santoku knife.

-Top that off with the meaty handle with a bit of thumb-ramp consideration at the top, and you have something that genuinely feels like a respectable kitchen knife.
+Top that off with the meaty handle with a bit of tapering at the top, and you have something that genuinely feels like a respectable kitchen knife.

-It’s held back a little by the AUS-8 steel, but in terms of camping this is actually more of a benefit.
-It’s a soft steel that takes a thin edge and has good corrosion resistance.
-It just feels a little outdated at this point is all.
+Sandvik 14C28N steel is one of our favorite steels for outdoor or indoor knives, because it is easy to sharpen, it takes a great edge, and it has good corrosion resistance.
+It may seem a little outdated compared to some of the modern super steels that have recently been released.
 But of everything we tested for this article, the Grizzly consistently stood out as one of the best in terms of comfort and cutting ability.

 CJRB Silax